David-EstradaSD/Jets/README.md

 Any IDE with JDK installed and a CLI

 ### Lessons Learned
 One of my 1st projects, _Jets_ drilled-in key OOP concepts of Polymorphism and Inheritance; how they coexist and we cannot have the former without the latter.
-This app's very basic with _BufferedReader_ and _FileReader_ but it emphasize's the fundamentals & significance of _collection_ (accessing data) and separation of concerns.
+This app's very basic with _Scanner_, _BufferedReader_ and _FileReader_ but it emphasize's the fundamentals & significance of _collection_ (accessing data) and separation of concerns.